Coronavirus: German slaughterhouse outbreak crosses 1,000 | DW | 20.06.2020

 In a separate news conference later on Saturday, the firm's Managing Director Clemens Tönnies thanked the authorities for their work at the plant since the "frightening" first test results on Wednesday.

-He said the firm's representatives had spoken "calmly and factually" with officials and insisted that delays in handing over personnel data had been down to Germany's strict data protection laws.
+He said the firm's representatives had spoken "calmly and factually" with the authorities who were trying to obtain the addresses and insisted that delays in handing over personal data had been down to Germany's strict data protection laws.

 A regional lockdown